Social media and political communication in the United States: Limitations and constraints

 Overuse of social media might lead to less lawmaking as more effort is put into gaining supporters.
 Due to the surplus of fake news stories, social media may undermine the credibility of campaigns.
+Fake news has caused 64% of Americans to be confused over basic facts.
 Andrea Calderaro wrote that social media allows online knowledge to spread easily ‘giving space to unqualified voices’.
 This could threaten the quality of political news by replacing the presumed authenticity and impartiality of professional journalists with possibly unreliable sources of information; during the 2016 election, "just below 55%" of online news was false.
 The political astroturfing approach defined by Jacob Ratkiewicz is a system that allows unqualified voices to gain influence through social media.
 Here, political campaign spams are disguised as grassroots behavior, when, in reality, the information is being spread by a single person or organization.
 The strategy seeks to build a "false sense of group consensus" about an idea so it will spread consistently by avid group supporters.
 This makes it easier for like-minded citizens to form filter bubbles which essentially isolate them from opposing contrary perspectives.

 The political news circulated within one's bubble may be filled with one-sided fake news, allowing certain politicians to gain popularity through false pretenses.
 For example, throughout the 2016 election, 115 pro-Trump fake stories were shared 30 million times in comparison to the 41 pro-Clinton fake news stories that were shared only 7.6 million times.
 Some argue, such as Jill Lepore in the New Yorker, that this influence went as far as to tamper with election results.
 Circulation of Trump's fake news stories grew, such as one where wtoe5news.com reported that Pope Francis had endorsed Donald Trump's presidential candidacy.
 This may have allowed his right-wing populism to grow.
 As more fake news about Trump circulates online, filter bubbles will be more successful in shaping the worldview of voters.